A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Conclusions

 \section{Conclusions}

 Artificial intelligence has played a central role in academic and industrial debates in the last couple of decades, especially concerning machine learning and neural network techniques.
 Although these algorithms have shown an incredible generalization capability when adequately trained to solve a given problem, how and why these algorithms behave as they do is a topic that still dazzles scientists worldwide.
-Ultimately, they also reached super-human performance on specific tasks such as image recognition.
 Nevertheless, notwithstanding astonishing results, these algorithms will always and irremediably be tied to the classical interpretation of the real world.

 Differently, quantum computations might overcome such a limit and exploit phenomena such as superposition and entanglement that belong to the quantum realm.
-Although they are still at their dawn, quantum technologies represent a promising and fascinating alternative to classical computing techniques, perhaps realizing practical quantum supremacy soon.
+Although still at their dawn, quantum technologies represent a promising and fascinating alternative to classical computing techniques, perhaps realizing practical quantum supremacy soon.

-Stemming from those considerations, we conceived this survey to offer both the neophyte and the more experienced reader insights into several fundamental topics in the quantum computation field such as the qubit, the Gate Model and the Adiabatic Quantum Computation paradigms, to mention some.
+Stemming from these considerations, we conceived this survey to offer both the neophyte and the more experienced reader insights into several fundamental topics in the quantum computation field such as the qubit, the Gate Model, and the Adiabatic Quantum Computation paradigms, to mention some.
 Moreover, noticing that the literature lacks a detailed discussion about the latest achievements concerning Quantum Perceptrons and Quantum Neural Networks, we gather, analyze and discuss state-of-the-art approaches related to these topics.
 From our work, it is clear that quantum neural networks and algorithms, in general, are still far from proving decisive supremacy over the classical ones.
 Too often, such a goal has been claimed.
-Nevertheless, it is still an open quest.
-Currently, it is not clear if quantum devices will replace classical chips, becoming the core of a new generation of personal computers.
-However, recent improvements for quantum hardware and algorithms have opened the gates towards a new world, the quantum world, characterized by completely unknown phenomena until the last century.
+Nevertheless, it is still an open quest. \h{It} is not clear if quantum devices will replace classical chips, becoming the core of a new generation of personal computers.
+However, recent improvements for quantum hardware and algorithms have opened the gates towards a new world, the quantum world, characterized by phenomena that were completely unknown until the last century.

 \begin{acks} The work was partially supported by H2020 project AI4EU under GA 825619, by~H2020 project AI4Media under GA 951911, by WAC@Lucca funded by Fondazione Cassa di Risparmio di Lucca. \end{acks}